josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - legal or logistical support.

 The mascot can create common recognition while still masking unequal risk.

+Discoverability is part of that unequal terrain.

+Before someone can decide whether to join a public, they must be able to find it.

+Retention is part of the terrain too.

+After someone becomes visible, they must be able to survive:

+- harassment;
+- sexualisation;
+- doxxing;
+- family pressure;
+- disciplinary action;
+- lost work or educational opportunity;
+- repeated demands to document and explain what happened.

+Women and marginalised participants may be expected to provide emotional, administrative, translation and evidential labour while carrying greater personal exposure.

+Equal technical access to a platform is therefore not equal access to public life.

 This section therefore treats “the public” as an achievement, not a naturally equal field.